fauskanger/mypolr/docs/usage.rst

 Quick Example
 =============
 Here is an incomplete example.
-See `Advanced Usage`_ below for a more detailed description.
+See :ref:`advanced-example` below for a more detailed description.

 .. before-usage-example